Persona 3: Music

-The original soundtrack for Persona 3 was composed by Shoji Meguro.
+The original soundtrack for Persona 3 was composed by Shoji Meguro, with Yumi Kawamura as the main vocalist and Lotus Juice as the sub vocalist.
 It was released as a two disc soundtrack in Japan by Aniplex on July 19, 2006.
 A selection of tracks from the full soundtrack was bundled with the North American release of the game.
 An arranged album, titled Burn My Dread -Reincarnation: Persona 3-, was also released in Japan by Aniplex on April 18, 2007.
 It contains eleven arrangements of tracks from Persona 3, as well as an extended version of the song "Burn My Dread."
 Meguro stated that the development of Persona 3 was one of his first opportunities to fully realize his music in video games.
 The soundtrack features a high use of vocals.
 A tune from previous Persona games he brought back was "Aria of the Soul", the theme of the Velvet Room.
 The game's battle theme, "Mass Destruction", was originally just a prototype, but the reception to it was so positive that it went into the final game.
 In the past, the hardware limitations of the original PlayStation required him to compose music in 100-200 kilobyte samples, which he felt made the music sound "pretty cheap".
 The move to the PlayStation 2 allowed for real-time streaming of music.
 Meguro considers this "the point at which [he] was finally able to express [his] music without making any compromises".
 He was also worried about the pronunciation of the English lyrics.

 Meguro returned to compose new music for Persona 3 FES.
 Released in Japan by Aniplex on May 3, 2007, the soundtrack contained the original score for FES, as well as arrangements of music from earlier games in the Persona series.
 "The Snow Queen", composed by Kenichi Tsuchiya, is a remix of the theme in Revelations: Persona.
 "Maya's Theme", composed by Kenichi Tsuchiya, and "Time Castle", composed by Toshiko Tasaki, are remixes of tracks from Persona 2: Innocent Sin.
-Persona 3 Portable contains new background music, which can be heard if the player chooses to control the game's new female protagonist.
+Persona 3 Portable contains new background music, which can be heard if the player chooses to control the game's new female protagonist, with Mayumi Fujita as the main vocalist.
 The game's official soundtrack was released in Japan by Aniplex on November 25, 2009.